houseofai/readyml/README.md

-# EasyML
+# FastML - Fast and State-Of-The-Art Machine Learning

-Easy Machine Learning ~ EasyML ~ intend to expose any trained Machine Learning model through APIs, easy to consume.
+FastML intend to expose any trained Machine Learning model through APIs, easy to consume.